APOSTOLIC DIOCESE OF CEYLON - WHO ARE WE

 THE WAREHOUSE PROJECT

-AN NGO COMMITTED TO PROMOTING BETTER LIVING STANDARDS
+SOCIAL SERVICE PROJECT TO PROMOTE BETTER LIVING STANDARDS

 Established since 2011 by Rev. Dr. Kirby and his wife Fiona, The Warehouse Project is non-profit organisation that is designed to serve society by providing educational and support programs to underprivileged youth.
 The objective of this undertaking is to facilitate creative solutions for urban community problems through arts, entrepreneurship and micro-financing, ensuring that all those in need are served regardless of class, race, or religion.
 Standing true to its vision, the ADC hopes to promote interfaith dialogue through The Warehouse Project, which embodies the prospect of social and religious harmony in the nation.
 The dedicated service of the Management team of the TWP has earned them the respect of leaders of other religious organizations that honoured the heart of reconciliation administered by the project initiative.
 Rev. Dr. Kirby was awarded a national accolade by the Buddhist prelates as “Deshaabimana” for his service, a title rarely given to Christians.